 - The Islands area has a huge sand pit with toys for kids to make sandcastles, while parents can lounge in comfy chairs and observe (win-win!)

-- The Worlds of Discovery is an indoor area that includes many animals and also has tunnels for kids to crawl under the Meerkat display, as well as a huge banyon tree to climb up and slide down.
+- The Worlds of Discovery is an indoor area that includes several different animal species.
+It also has tunnels for kids to crawl under the Meerkat display and a huge banyon tree to climb up and slide down.

 - The PPG Aquarium also has a great little area for kids.
-Here, they can can touch the sea life in a touch tank and crawl in an “under the sea” tunnel built just for their size.
+It includes a touch tank for “petting” stingrays and a tunnel that’s just their size.

 Unlike some parks that push you purchasing their food, you can bring your own and there are many tables throughout the park for you to stop and have a snack or meal.
 Plus, if you do choose to eat there, the food is actually really good and there are several fresh, healthy options.
 We like Jambo Grill for the food selection and the views of the safari animals.
 There are several other options to choose from throughout the Zoo, including the kid focused Bean Sprouts Cafe in the Children’s Zoo.

-#7: The Pittsburgh Zoo & PPG Aquarium has the Best Events
+7. The Pittsburgh Zoo & PPG Aquarium has Great Events Throughout the Year

 We’re excited to continue exploring everything the Pittsburgh Zoo & PPG Aquarium has to offer as our son learns more and more about the animals each time.
 More to come on our zoo adventures in the future!